stomp-js/stompjs/docs-src/Usage.md

   );
 ```

-The `ack()` method accepts a `headers` argument for additional headers to
+The [Message#ack](../classes/Message.html#ack) method accepts `headers` argument for additional headers.
-acknowledge the message.
 For example, it is possible to acknowledge a
-message as part of a transaction and ask for a receipt when the `ACK` STOMP
-frame has effectively be processed by the broker:
+message as part of a transaction and ask for a receipt when the `ACK` has effectively been processed by the broker:

 ```javascript
   var tx = client.begin();